Image: Gathering the Fragments © Jan Richardson

 This is how Jesus felt about life.

-The feeding of the birds, the beauty of the flowers, are God's doing and they are marvelous in his eyes.
+The feeding of the birds, the beauty of the flowers, are God's doing and

 The healing of the sick was God's doing.